yanez-compliance/MIID-subnet/docs/validator.md

 For detailed information about logging setup and management, see the [Logging Guide](logging.md).

+For setting up Weights & Biases to track validator metrics and performance, see the [Weights & Biases Integration Guide](weights_and_biases.md).

 ## Configuration Options

 You can configure your validator with the following command-line arguments: